sahilkarle/Real-Estate-Price-Predictor-and-Recommendation-System/README.md

 * Ensured diversity and comprehensiveness in the dataset.
 * Addressed missing values and inconsistencies.
 * Unified datasets of flats and houses for seamless analysis.

+## Feature Engineering and EDA

+* Added new features such as luxury scores, additional room indicators, and area-type combinations.
+* Conducted univariate and multivariate analyses using Pandas Profiling.
+* Addressed outliers and imputed missing data in critical columns.
+* Feature selection techniques included SHAP, LASSO, and Random Forest Feature Importance.

 ## Model Training